Actionable Playbook for Snowflake to Databricks Migration

 SnowpipeAuto LoaderBoth offer automated file ingestion.
 Auto Loader provides superior schema inference and evolution, reducing manual DDL adjustments.

 Tasks & StreamsDelta Live Tables (DLT) or Scheduled JobsSimple Snowflake Tasks can be replaced by Databricks Jobs.
-For CDC patterns using Streams and Tasks, re-architect them into a DLT pipeline for a more robust, declarative framework.
+For CDC patterns using Streams and Tasks, re-architect them into a DLT pipeline for a more reliable, declarative framework.

 Stored ProceduresNotebooks (Python/Scala) or SQL UDFsSimple, self-contained procedures may map to SQL UDFs.
 Logic with loops, error handling, or complex branching must be refactored into a notebook.
 This is a manual but necessary upgrade.